JakobChristensen/Sitecore.Rocks.Contrib/README.md

 Community contributions for Sitecore Rocks.

 ## Overview
-This plugin contains a number of enchancements to Sitecore Rocks (Visual Studio and Windows).
+This plugin contains a number of enhancements to Sitecore Rocks (Visual Studio and Windows).

 #### Upload Media Files command
 Adds an Upload Media Files command to any item named "Media Library" in the Sitecore Explorer.